oam-dev/trait-injector/README.md

 # Trait Injector

-Trait injector is a k8s admission webhook to intercept component workload operation and inject traits information.
+Trait injector is a k8s admission webhook to inject data into workload.

 How it works with AppConfig controller: